Why Are Tattoos So Popular?

 As tattoo artists became celebrities, they received lots of attention in mainstream media.
 Other stars wanted to get inked as a result.

 In addition to wider social acceptance, celebrities were like walking advertisements for tattoo culture.
-People want to get tattoos to emulate their favorite stars or create a self-image similar to someone famous.
+People want to get tattoos to emulate their favorite stars or create a self-image similar to somebody famous.

 Popular Among Younger People, Not Older People

 The popularity of tattoos is being driven by the youth, for the most part.
 While younger generations see body art as a form of self-expression, older people often associate tattoos with criminals, sailors or counter-culture groups.

 This dislike can come through in the workplace where older generations still work in management.
 Because of this, it is no surprise that many company policies discourage visible tattoos.